Population from Census 2015 - 68,556

-The Northeast Industrial Area Structure Plan will provide a long-term vision for development in the area.
+The Northern Lights Area Structure Plan will provide a long-term vision for development in the area.
 It is an essential step in planning for development in the area as it sets out the general concept for land uses and the provision of essential infrastructure.
 The process and the elements contained in the plan will be guided by the Scope of Work that was approved by the Community Growth Committee.
-The Guiding Principles for the project will be established through engagement with stakeholders, see Engagement Events below for details.

 The Guiding Principles are the concepts that will direct the development of the plan.
 These principles will influence the policies and designs contained in the plan.

 Draft Development Concept